 Up-clomb the shadowy pine above the woven copse.

-Far in the distance the travelers and the omniscient narrator are able to see “three mountain-tops” that are like three old monuments of “aged snow.”
+Far in the distance, the travelers and the omniscient narrator are able to see “three mountain-tops” that are like three old monuments of “aged snow.”
 They are standing strong in the sunlight, unrelenting to the warmth.
-There is mention of a “shadowy pine,” one dominating pine tree that is covered with dew and appears to “up-clomb” or climb up, the “woven copse,” or small grouping of trees.
+There is mention of a “shadowy pine,” one dominating pine tree that is covered with dew and appears to “up-clomb” or climb up, the “woven copse,” or a small grouping of trees.
 This one larger tree is grander than the rest and it only seems to grow larger as they stare at the scene before them.

 The charmed sunset linger’d low adown